-- Use "velocity inlet" boundary type. - Assume uniform flow in axial direction at inlet. - Measured pressure drop across nozzle → Mass flow rate → Average inlet velocity - Temperature is measured value at inlet. - Inlet k and ε are plausible estimates based on turbulence intensity and boundary layer thickness. - Solution is not sensitive to these since most of the turbulence is generated in the boundary layers.
+- Use "velocity inlet" boundary type.

+- Assume uniform flow in axial direction at inlet.

+- Measured pressure drop across nozzle → Mass flow rate

+→ Average inlet velocity

+- Temperature is measured value at inlet.

+- Inlet k and ε are plausible estimates

+- Solution is not sensitive to these since most of the turbulence is generated in the boundary layers.